TrentonOttman/CS503Project2/README.md

 ### Compilation Instructions
 - To run the REPL interpreter, enter the command `sbt run` and when prompted press `1`
-- To run a prewritten Lox test file, enter the command `sbt "run LoxTestFiles/fileName.lox"` and when prompted press `2`
+- To run a prewritten Lox test file, enter the command `sbt "run LoxTestFiles/fileName.lox"` and when prompted press `2` to run it in the TestRunner or press `1` to run it in the REPL
 - Generated files were built with `sbt "runMain com.craftinginterpreters.tool.GenerateAst src/main/scala/com/craftinginterpreters/lox"`

 ## Test Plan